3-Week Morning Voice Challenge: The Body as a Sound System

 – Singing voice & speaking voice – where can they learn from each other?

 – Using the voice – ‘kill’ the socially adapted voice – working with text

 – Group improvisations

-Robert Jan Liethoff is a Berlin based actor, director and voice & movement teacher from the Netherlands.
+Robert Jan Liethoff is a Berlin based actor, director and voice & movement teacher from The Netherlands.
 In 2005, after finishing his acting studies at ‘De Acteerstudio’ (The Hague, the Netherlands), he moved to Berlin and expanded his studies in the field of dance and choreography at the Tanzfabrik Berlin.
-In 2007, he began his continuing studies at the Lichtenberg Institute for Applied physiology of the voice, where he completed both student and teacher programs and held a year-long residency studying the physiological dynamics between voice and movement.
-In the year 2015 and 2016 he has studied the Meisner acting technique at Studio Andre Bolouri (Actors Space) in Berlin.
+In 2007, he began his continuing studies at the Lichtenberg Institute for Applied Physiology of the Voice, where he completed both student and teacher programs and held a year-long residency studying the physiological dynamics between voice and movement.
+In 2015 and 2016 he studied the Meisner acting technique at Studio Andre Bolouri (Actors Space) in Berlin.
 Over the past few years Robert has been teaching both acting and voice and movement at several institutions around the world.
-Aside from this, he is working with several bands, amongst them: ‘Mother’s Favorite Daughter’ and ‘Suns of Thyme’.
+Alongside these activities, he works with several bands, amongst them: ‘Mother’s Favorite Daughter’ and ‘Suns of Thyme’.